NitroxNinja/orbiterAll/Documentation/VEX Robot Docs /Red vs Blue Wheel.md

 I really enjoy summers.
 One of the reasons why I do is because I get to do what I want most of the time, and don't feel restricted to a schedule every single day (I am in the middle of work right now, writing this document to pass the time).
 I experimented on how to increase the speeds of my cycle times and optomization of my path and parts.

 At this time the idea of a pooper (a ball excreting mechanism) was being talked about.
 I thought this was really really ugly, and I even made fun of a team called 1669X for how ugly it was.
-Turns out, I sorta got hooked into it, but decided not to build the pooper like how other teams were building it.
+Turns out, I sorta got hooked into it, but decided not to build the pooper like how other teams were building it...
+This will be explained a little later in *The Winter Contingency*

+## New School.
+New Developments

+During the lockdown, I was stuck at home, even for classes.
+But that meant more time to mess around with the robot.
+This gave me time to experiment with fitting odometry wheels in a 25 wide c-channel robot (meaning it was very difficult to fit stuff.
+Change Up was like the playground for many teams to develop odometry systems, popularized by 5225A 2 years prior (in 2018).
+However at the same time, when I finished my odom program, it made me realize how clunky the packaging was for regular odom.
+Not to mention the weight as well, we still were using the 3-wire encoders

 ## The Winter Contingency

-One day I got really bored with the design of the robot and wanted to build something more competitive.
+Named after the Halo Reach Mission *Winter Contingency*, one day I got really bored with the design of the robot and wanted to build something more competitive.
 I also realized the gap between my top wheel and the edge of goal was problematic, and that caused some balls to fall out, or a reduced cycling time depending on how I programmed it.
 So what I did was move my holding tower way close up, so that whenever I got to a goal it was literally like 0.5" away.
 I also decided to switch up the geometry a bit.